 Around the world, many people have already begun the mission, turning to technology and innovation to minimize our carbon footprint.
 People are working hard to find creative ways to be friendlier to the environment, from inventing electric cars and solar-generated electricity to recycle plastic water bottles by turning them into shoes.
 Companies worldwide can collectively minimize their impact on the environment is to turn to virtual learning.
 Virtual learning or e-learning uses technology to facilitate any training or educational experience online.
 E-learning can help cut our use of paper, gasoline, and other carbon-producing processes that contribute to global climate change.

 Paper is one of the most widely used and wasted materials in America.
-Every year we produce 300 million tons of paper with the average American consuming 700 pounds of it each year.
+Every year we produce 300 million tons of paper, with the average American consuming 700 pounds each year.
 That used paper then goes on to account for 25% of waste products that fill landfills.
 A large amount of paper waste that we generate comes from our office and school environment.
 A single office worker uses about 10,000 sheets of paper each year.
 Likewise, a single school goes through an average of 360,000 sheets of paper a year.

 One way to eliminate this excess paper waste is to conduct our learning online.
 Conducting employee training and school lessons online could help businesses and schools save time and money and cut their paper waste.
 With e-learning, companies do not have to pay for a trainer, location, and document fees.
 Instead, all training courses can be taken online at each employees’ pace, allowing them to absorb the material when they can.
 For schools, e-learning can help them cut back on their paper use by enabling them to manage their lessons online.
 Students can do homework, write papers, and take tests online and send them to their instructors electronically, eliminating the need to print out unnecessary amounts of paper.